How to fix disk errors in Linux

 Filesystem Size Used Avail Use% Mounted on

-If the remount succeeds and dmesg -T or journalctl -k -b stays clear of fresh I/O error, Buffer I/O error, or filesystem error lines, the volume can return to service.
+If the remount succeeds and fresh dmesg -T or journalctl -k -b output stays clear of I/O error, Buffer I/O error, and filesystem error lines, the volume can return to service.